fgnt/paderwasn/paderwasn/experiments/README.md

 ### Results
 #### Setup
-- As reference device, "asnupb4" is used, which provides 6 channels on which the time-frequency masks and sampling rate synchronization are estimated in all following setups.
+- "asnupb4" (6 channels) is used to for the estimation of time-frequency masks using all channels and as reference device for sampling rate synchronization in all following setups.
 - Setup "single" uses these 6 channels for the beamforming referring to a single-array scenario identical to "sys2" of the LibriWASN reference system.
 - Setup "extended" uses these 6 channels and additional the first channel of "asnupb2" and "asnupb7" for the beamforming which constitutes a scenario of a single-array with two additional asynchronous microphones with overall 8 channels from 3 different devices.
+This corresponds to the simulated setup "Array + 2 async. mics" used in [5].
-- Setup "extended" uses the firts channel of all devices present in LibriWASN recordings for the beamforming which is analog to "sys3" of the LibriWASN reference system with overall 9 channels from 9 different devices.
+- Setup "all" uses the first channel of all devices present in LibriWASN recordings for the beamforming which is analog to "sys3" of the LibriWASN reference system with overall 9 channels from 9 different devices.
 - Thy column "Sync." refers to the sampling rate offset estimation method used whereas "DWACD" refers to the LibriWASN reference system whereas "SCM" refers to the  integrated sampling rate synchronization and acoustic beamforming approach of this example.

 #### cpWER / % for LibriWASN200